fanxiaochen/TTReg/README.md

 TTReg
 =====

-The software package for VCC's scanning device based on turntable
+TTReg —— the software package for VCC's scanning device based on turntable